 Conclusion

-Paediatric diurnal incontinence and enuresis are frequently encountered in general practice, as they are common issues in school-aged children.
+Paediatric incontinence is frequently encountered in general practice, as it is a common issue in school-aged children.

 Effective treatment is enormously beneficial for the child, their wellbeing and their self-esteem.
 The stigma surrounding urinary incontinence should not be underestimated.

-To determine the most effective treatment and to reach an accurate diagnosis, a detailed assessment of family history and examination are crucial.
+To determine the most effective treatment and to reach an accurate diagnosis, a detailed examination and assessment of family history are crucial.

 Test Your Knowledge